lucapug/e2e-bike-count-predictor/README.md

 ###

-## Environment setting
+## Preparing the Dev Environment

 The whole development has been done in an isolated virtual environment.
 I have chosen [Poetry](https://python-poetry.org/) as Python dependency manager.
-For the sake of reproducibility, all the employed libraries are recorded with pinned versions.
-Among the best practices adopted are the usage of linters, formatters and pre-commit hooks
+For better reproducibility, all the employed libraries are recorded with pinned versions.
+Among the best coding practices adopted are the usage of linters, formatters and pre-commit hooks

 ## Preparing the Dataset files